 How can technology support these objectives?

 John Cusack – We have seen an increase in conversations around data-connected solutions such as Print 4.0.
-At their core, these concepts are not just about data capture but the conversion of that data into information or business intelligence.
+At their core, these concepts are not just about data capture but the conversion of that data into information or business intelligence, such as the one taught by bi power training.
 For example, you may have data that a roll has 500 splash defects, but the business intelligence component is turning that raw data into value by delivering a converting strategy where the maximum yield can be achieved while meeting brand owner expectations.
 This conversion of data into intelligence can result in significant process improvements, enabling time and cost efficiencies within the production workflow.

 When optimizing workflows, defect tracking solutions can stop substandard products from getting into the customer’s hands by identifying them early and reducing waste.
 This enables better print quality decisions with optimum inspection tolerances for each job and customer satisfaction and retention.